General Information

 Pavilion with RC benches and steel roof structure

-The RC columns are partially confined with AC blocks.
+The RC columns are partially confined with AAC blocks.

 • What are some possible reasons to use reinforced concrete benches instead of timber or steel benches?

-Does the pavilion have a structural safety or serviceability problem without the AC blocks?
+Does the pavilion have a structural safety or serviceability problem without the AAC blocks?